-7.8.2 Dropout
+6.8.2 Dropout

 Dropout is a regularization method that was designed to work with deep neural networks.
 The idea behind it is, rather than perturbing the data every time we train, we'll perturb the network!
 We'll do this by randomly, on each training step, selecting a set of units in each layer and prohibiting them from participating.
-Thus, all of the units will have to take a kind of "collective" responsibility for getting the answer right, and will not be able to rely on any small subset of the weights to do all the necessary computation.
+Thus, all of the units will have to take a

+Result is due to Bishop, described in his textbook and here doi.org/10.1162/ neco.1995.7.1.108. kind of "collective" responsibility for getting the answer right, and will not be able to rely on any small subset of the weights to do all the necessary computation.
 This tends also to make the network more robust to data perturbations.

-During the training phase, for each training example, for each unit, randomly with probability p temporarily set $a_j^{\ell} = 0$.
+During the training phase, for each training example, for each unit, randomly with probability p temporarily set $\mathfrak{a}j^\ell=0$.
 There will be no contribution to the output and no gradient update for the associated unit.